|

 Not only embarrassing, but by now, downright discouraging.

-Conventional Cosmology is in dire need of a prodigious amount of
+Conventional cosmology is in dire need of a prodigious amount of

 dark matter for the purpose of explaining (1) the spiral